 Build a modern website with all of the tools you need to promote and sell your music.
 Try Bandzoogle today!

 Distribution is an important part of album promotion.
 If you haven’t yet chosen a distributor, look for a service like CD Baby that will get your music placed on a multitude of platforms, including Spotify, Apple Music, and Amazon.
-You can distribute your singles, then add your full album.
+You can first distribute your singles, then add your full album.
+You will also want to be sure that your streaming profiles are up to date, to maximize your release.

 While some artists aren’t crazy about having their music available to stream, don’t discount the benefit of music discovery.
-Getting on a playlist could garner your music more publicity and trickle down to mean more merch and ticket sales.
+Being featured on a playlist could get your music more publicity with new fans, and trickle down to mean more merch and ticket sales in the long run.

-Before you start album promotion, create an EPK on your website.
-Most press, bloggers, bookers, and podcasters require this when you submit to them.
-Even if they don’t require it, an EPK is a quick and easy way for someone to see all the important information about your album in one place.
+Create an EPK on your website that is dedicated to album promotion.
+An EPK is a quick and easy way for industry professionals to see all the important information about your album in one place.

-Be sure to add your music, a text ‘pitch’ that sums up your album, promotional photos, a video if you have one, and press that you’ve received to date.
+Add your music, a text ‘pitch’ that sums up your album, promotional photos, a video if you have one, and press coverage you’ve received to date.

 Your EPK will be an essential tool in pitching your album to press, radio, and reviewers, so be sure that it reflects your music and your story accurately.